mithi/react-philosophies/README.md

 11. [`Typescript`](https://www.typescriptlang.org/) will make your life so much easier.
 12. I highly recommend [Code Climate](https://codeclimate.com/quality/) (or similar) for open-source repositories or if you can afford it.
 I find that automatically-detected code smells truly motivates me to reduce the technical debts of the application I'm working on!
 13. [`NextJS`](https://nextjs.org/) is an awesome framework.
-14. [`README Driven Development`](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) is a [cool concept](https://rathes.me/blog/en/readme-driven-development/)!
-You don't have to do it dogmatically, but the idea behind it is great.
-I find that when I first write the API / (how your component will be used before implementing it, this usually creates a better designed component than when I don't .

 ### 1.2 Code is just a necessary evil